Rashtriya Swayamsevak Sangh: Ideology

+The RSS' conception of an idolised Hindu rashtra is characterised by its application of vitalism and organicism to the nation and society, similar to their application in the Völkisch movement.
+Since the BJP came to power in 2014, Hindutva militants, often organised through groups affiliated with the RSS, have played a prominent role in conducting violence against those perceived as enemies of the nation, including Muslims and alleged cow eaters; The RSS seeks to transform the Indian nation through the propagation of its ideology, institutional infiltration, and the violent intimidation of its opponents.

 Fascism

-Jaffrelot argues that although the RSS, with its paramilitary style of functioning and its emphasis on discipline, has sometimes been seen as "an Indian version of fascism", the "RSS's ideology treats society as an organism with a secular spirit, which is implanted not so much in the race as in a socio-cultural system and which will be regenerated over the course of time by patient work at the grassroots".
-He notes that Golwalkar's ideology shared, with Nazism, an emphasis on ethnic homogeneity but that the "ideology of the RSS did not develop a theory of the state and the race, a crucial element in European nationalisms: Nazism and Fascism" and that the RSS leaders were interested in Hindu cultural homogeneity as opposed to racial sameness.
+Jaffrelot describes the RSS as having a "fascistic dimension", as indicated by its paramilitary style and its emphasis on discipline, which he says suggests should be seen as "an Indian version of fascism."
+At the same time, he notes that it is not solely a copy of European-style fascism, but represents a specifically Indian phenomenon.
+He says that the "RSS's ideology treats society as an organism with a secular spirit, which is implanted not so much in the race as in a socio-cultural system and which will be regenerated over the course of time by patient work at the grassroots".
+He says that Golwalkar's ideology shared, with Nazism, an emphasis on ethnic homogeneity but that the "ideology of the RSS did not develop a theory of the state and the race, a crucial element in European nationalisms: Nazism and Fascism" and that, according to Jaffrelot, RSS leaders were interested in Hindu cultural homogeneity as opposed to racial sameness.

 Stance on non-Hindu communities

 When it came to non-Hindu religions, the view of Golwalkar (who once supported Hitler's creation of a supreme race by suppression of minorities) on minorities was that of extreme intolerance.
 In a 1998 magazine article, some RSS and BJP members were said to have distanced themselves from Golwalkar's views, though not entirely:

 The non-Hindu people of Hindustan must either adopt Hindu culture and languages, must learn and respect and hold in reverence the Hindu religion, must entertain no idea but of those of glorification of the Hindu race and culture ... in a word they must cease to be foreigners; or may stay in the country, wholly subordinated to the Hindu nation, claiming nothing, deserving no privileges, far less any preferential treatment—not even citizens' rights.